 The rate of couples divorcing at a later age has been rapidly increasing.
 According to a study published in The Washington Post two years ago, the divorce rate in the U.S. among couples who are over the age of 50 has doubled between 1990 and 2010.
-In this podcast, Mary Ann Burmester – an Albuquerque divorce lawyer – examines why some couples decide to divorce later in life as well as some of the unique issues they face during and after the divorce process.
-She also offers advice to those facing a grey divorce, including what to look for in an attorney.
+In this podcast, catch Mary Ann Burmester on grey divorce, as she examines why some couples decide to divorce later in life as well as some of the unique issues they face during and after the divorce process.
+She also offers advice to those facing a grey divorce, including what to look for in an attorney like herself.

 Hosted by: Diana Shepherd, Editorial Director, Divorce Magazine